“Deep and Confused”: Ensign Ro

 Three words, heard only in hushed whispers.
-Deep Space Nine
+Deep Space Nine.

 As calculated as the move may have been, this did not dissuade Berman and Piller from pouring their heart and soul into the project.
 They strove very hard to come up with a show that would both thematically compliment Star Trek: The Next Generation and allow it to do things creatively they currently couldn’t do, or had a hard time doing (including, naturally, the Almighty Conflict, but that’s a rant for another night).
 Pretty much immediately the decision was made that the new show basically had to have a stationary setting, because it wouldn’t be right to have two suspiciously similar shows about voyaging starships happening at the same time.
 That setting would need to be a space station too, as marooning the new cast on a planet would be a bit boring.
 A space station would also allow the show to explore the concepts of multiculturalism, diversity and community building as it would essentially be a city in space.

 Around about the time the name Star Trek: Deep Space Nine began to stick, the idea was hatched to build the show around Bajor, a damaged world in the process of transition following decades of oppression and displacement that had just recently been introduced in this episode.
 Bajor would help bring to the show themes of healing and rebirth which are, as Michael Piller would stress, truly “Star Trek themes”.
 He and Rick Berman sat down with Gene Roddenberry one day to discuss all this with him, and explained that if the original Star Trek was a “Wagon Train to the Stars”, then Star Trek: Deep Space Nine would be a “Fort Laramie in Space”, a kind of science-fiction frontier town (neither of these descriptions are remotely true or accurate, but that’s beside the point).
 Roddenberry reportedly said that he thought it was a “wonderful idea” and that they’d have to “talk much more about it” sometime.
 Unfortunately, that sometime never came.

 (Trekkers, of course, were none too keen on the idea: Even Ron Moore and Naren Shankar, barred by Paramount regulations from knowing more than the bare minimum about the project, would joke to each other about about being confused as to whether the new crew were “going to wait for adventure to come to them”.
 But that’s a story for Another Time.)

 It is entirely fitting that Star Trek: Deep Space Nine should exist here, in Star Trek’s 25th Anniversary year.
 A year which in truth is more like two years and lasts well into the waning quarter of 1992.
 Time has become freed from the shackles of illusory linearity and past, present and future are free to coexist together as one.

 Captain Picard is the epitome of the authoritarian military taskmaster and is shockingly unlikeable all throughout, being just awful to Ro.
 The scene where he briefs her in the ready room still stands out to me this day as quite possibly the single moment I despise the most in the entirety of Star Trek: The Next Generation for the tone he takes alone, and that’s before you get at the very justified criticism that is frequently raised against it: Namely, in all the thousands of cultures the Enterprise is in touch with, not to mention the extensive diversity of human society itself, nobody ever once met somebody who put their family name first?
 That’s inexcusable, plain and simple.
 And then the business with the earring.
 Ro can’t wear it, yet Worf can wear his ceremonial sash, Captain Picard can wear his suede vest and Deanna Troi can strut around in scoop-neck space pyjamas?
 What the hell?
 Then there’s the whole can of worms with Commander Riker, which I don’t even want to get into yet.
 Even Guinan very blatantly invades Ro’s privacy.

 Ro is the only sympathetic and competent character in the entire piece, and while she is going to become a main character by mid-year, remember right now Michelle Forbes technically still a guest star.
 Astonishingly, Berman and Piller’s own character has done the very thing they’re so quick to criticise up-and-coming freelancers for doing: Upstage the regulars.

 There’s a plot point about a corrupt Starfleet admiral secretly conspiring with the Cardassians against the Bajorans, but it’s too little too late and nowhere near as toothy a critique of Starfleet as what this show has done before.
 It’s certainly not enough to undo the character assiasination of the Enterprise crew.
 We’re all well aware by now of the obvious ax this creative team has to grind with the characters, setting and philosophical framework of Star Trek: The Next Generation.
 You’ve made your point, many times in fact.
 It’s now gotten old, tiresome and obnoxious.
 Grow up, shut up or ship out.
 We know you’re capable of better than this.

 I mean there is of course Bajor and the Cardassian occupation, which is obviously a stroke of genius.
 Bringing the Cardassians back cements their status as the new rival faction, and the Bajorans’ painful history of them is a perfect allegory for oppression and displacement of all kinds: The Bajorans do not stand in for any one marginalized ethnic group (nor were they ever intended to), but parallels can be drawn to the consequences of countless imperialistic and despotic occupiers throughout history working to silence the voices of others and remove their agency.
 This strength of concept is what gives Star Trek: Deep Space Nine such a profound and timely setup right out of the gate, as this combined with its stationary setting allows it to seriously examine the effects of post-colonialism and globalization on a grand sci-fi-fantasy scale.

 But I’m getting carried away with myself.